 “Make You Feel My Love” is an incredible song, no matter who sings it.

 If you’re a devoted member of the Beyhive, “Halo” is the perfect processional song.
 It’s a bit ethereal, it’s totally meaningful, and it’s Beyonce — ‘nuff said.

 20. “Sweet Child O’ Mine” by Guns N’ Roses

 Kick off your wedding celebration with some attitude by walking the aisle to GnR’s “Sweet Child O’ Mine.”
 The intro riff will instantly let everyone know this is about to be a full-on rock and roll wedding.

 If you really want to shock the pantsuit off your aunt-in-laws-to be, Billy Idol’s “White Wedding” is the way to do it.
 Walk down the aisle to this tune and you’ll be well on your way to becoming the rock goddess bride you’ve always wanted to be.

 You can channel your inner Phoebe and walk down the aisle to the steel drum version of The Beatles “Here, There, and Everywhere.”
 You can go full-on Bella Swan and teeter down the aisle to “Turning Page” by Sleeping at Last.
 Or, you can stick to tradition and walk to the “Here Comes the Bride” song.

 No matter what wedding music you choose, it should be something that captures your style and reflects who you are as a bride and as a couple.

-So, find a song you love and run down that aisle.
+So, find a song you love and run down that perfectly decorated aisle.
 It doesn’t really matter what song you choose because the person you love will be there at the end, waiting to say their forever “I do!”